tleavitt/bitcoin-linter/README.md

 ## Usage
 POST a html document to the server to lint it.
 Accepts the html file as a post parameter.
 The response is a JSON object with format `{"doc": <corrected html document>, "err": <list of formatting errors in document>}.`

-Note: you must have a working copy of 21.co's `two1` library to use this
+Note: you must have a working copy of 21.co's `two1` library to use this code

 Example usage:
 ```